pazvanti/Phoenix/README.md

 </body>
 ```

-## Phoenix elements
+## Flamewing elements

-Phoenix comes with an easy-to-use syntax that allows you to write Java code directly in the HTML template file.
+Flamewing comes with an easy-to-use syntax that allows you to write Java code directly in the HTML template file.
 The special `@` character indicates non-HTML code that will be transformed into Java code and compiled.
 Still, there are a few limitations (at least in its current state).

 ### Arguments (constructor)